 3. Harbinger Polypropylene Dip Belt – The Most Comfortable

 If you’re interested in weightlifting, you must’ve heard about Harbinger.
-Its velcro weightlifting belt provides excellent performance while keeping you comfortable at all times.
+Its velcro weightlifting belt provides excellent performance and is the most comfortable dip belt.
 Lucky for us, Harbinger’s designers extended their knowledge to this dip belt to make it equally convenient.

-Because it’s made from polypropylene, this belt will pick up your body’s contours after a few workout sessions.
+Because it’s made from polypropylene, this belt will pick up my body’s contours after a few workout sessions.
 It also has an extra 5-inch pad at the back to prevent that awkward chafing.

 Design-wise, this belt doesn’t have any unique aspects.
 However, Harbinger offers a version with black gunmetal chains instead of the typical stainless steel.
 Although this tweak doesn’t have any effect on performance, it should make you stand out between the other lifters in the gym.

-About two years ago, Harbinger used to provide a 34” chain with this belt.
-I don’t know why, but they only offer a 30” chain now.
-For average lifters, this should be long enough to hold two 45lb plates.
+Harbinger currently offers a 30” chain on their belt.
+This should be long enough for average lifters to hold two 45lb plates.
 If you try to add more plates, they’ll probably harass your private parts, especially during pull-ups.

-Just like DMMoose, Harbinger doesn’t specify the maximum capacity of this belt.
+Just like DMoose, Harbinger doesn’t specify the maximum limit of this belt.
 But most reviewers used it with 135 lbs for years without having any complaints.

 I also reviewed the Harbinger Lifting Belts, which you can read in my full buyer's guide.